 3. Dominant Factor Test

-The Dominant Factor test generally asks whether the outcome of the game is determined more by the participants’ relative skill rather than by chance (i.e. random events like dice rolls or random number generators should have little impact on determining the outcome of the game.
-The primary question is whether chance or skill is the dominant orcontrolling factor in determining the winner of the contest or game.
+The Dominant Factor test generally asks whether the outcome of the game is determined more by the participants’ relative skill rather than by chance (i.e. things like dice rolls or random number generators should have little impact on determining the outcome of the game.)
+The primary question is whether chance or skill is the dominant or controlling factor in determining the winner of the contest or game.